decentralized-identity/waci-presentation-exchange/spec/spec.md

 - a service object MUST have a `serviceEndpoint` property, and its value MUST be a string consisting of a valid, resolvable URI.
 - a service object MUST have a `routingKeys` property, and its value MUST be an array of strings.
-Each string MUST be a valid routing key as described below.
+Each string MUST be a URI designating a valid routing key.
+See below for more details.

 #### Routing Keys